 - Use a pacifier: A baby’s pacifier may help relax the diaphragm and reduce hiccups.
 However, do not force the baby to have the pacifier if they repeatedly decline it.

 - Try gripe water: Gripe water is a mixture of several herbs and is often available as an over-the-counter (OTC) medicine.
 It is mainly recommended for babies with colic or gastrointestinal disorders.
 You may consider giving gripe water for newborn hiccups.
-However, it is recommended you consult a doctor before giving any OTC medicines to your little one.
+Gripe water can be given to babies over one month old, but it is essential to consult a healthcare professional for the appropriate dosage and frequency.
+Also, note that not all babies may respond the same way.

 A mother and teacher who goes by the blog name Mama Escapade noticed that her baby frequently got hiccups after feeding sessions.
 When her usual remedies didn’t work, she decided to try an unconventional approach, which always works for her.
 She suggests, “Tear a piece of newspaper edge and lick it with your saliva front and back and stick it on the baby’s forehead.
 Once the newspaper falls off their forehead, the hiccups are cured (i).”